projectsveltos/sveltos/docs/notifications.md

 Currently supported types are:

 1. __Addons__: Addons type instructs Sveltos to evaluate state of add-ond deployment in such a cluster;
-2. __HealthCheck__: HealthCheck type allows to define a custom health checks for any Kubernetes type.
+2. __HealthCheck__: HealthCheck type allows to define a custom health check for any Kubernetes type.

 ### Notifications
 The notifications fields is a list of all __notifications__ to be sent when liveness check states change.